A differential approach to Ax-Schanuel, I: The Cartan approach to linear differential equations

 \subsection{Connection form}

 An alternative way to encode a principal connection $\nabla$ is through its connection form $\Omega$.
 First, let us define the structure form $\omega$, which is canonically attached to the principal bundle.
-We differentiate the action $R$ of $G$ on $Y$, with respect the second factor along $P \times \{e\}$ so that we obtain a trivialization
+We differentiate the action $R$ of $G$ on $P$, we obtain a trivialization

 Such trivialization defines the structure form $\omega = {\rm pr}_2 \circ d_2R^{-1}$ of the bundle,